New York State Fair: History

 A $2-million long-term building plan was enacted in 1908, which would last for two decades.
 During this time, the Manufacturers and Liberal Arts Building, now the Center of Progress Building, was constructed.
 It was joined by the Dairy Products Building and Grange Building (now the Science & Industry Building) in 1910.
-During the Great War, the fairgrounds was utilized for military training beginning in May 1917, being designated Camp Syracuse; it trained about 40,000 Soldiers, and was impacted by the Spanish flu in 1918, and closed as a military base in November 1918.
+During the Great War, the fairgrounds were utilized for military training beginning in May 1917, being designated Camp Syracuse; it trained about 40,000 Soldiers, and was impacted by the Spanish flu in 1918, and closed as a military base in November 1918.
 The Coliseum was opened in 1923, initially serving as host to the World's Dairy Congress.
 To address a growing and nostalgic public interest in local history, the Iroquois village exhibit and an agricultural museum were opened in 1928.

-The fair was re-branded as the New York State Agricultural and Industrial Exposition in 1938, reflecting closer ties to industry, and included an extended 14-day schedule featuring popular entertainment acts.
+The fair was re-branded as the New York State Agricultural and Industrial Exposition in 1938, reflecting closer ties to industry, and included an extended 14-day schedule featuring various entertainment acts.

 The fairgrounds were used as a military base during World War II between 1942 and 1947; during this period, no fair was held.
 A truncated fair returned in 1948, followed the next year by a six-day, full-scale exposition, with large crowds.
 By the end of the 1950s, the fair had expanded to nine days and achieved an attendance of over 500,000.
 The James E. Strates Midway was added during this time, with nationally known entertainers to attract families and teenagers.
-In 1967, the 1925 Mighty Wurlitzer Theatre Pipe Organ was permanently installed in the Empire Theatre of the Art & Home Center where it has entertained audiences for over 50 years of music history at the fairgrounds.
+In 1967, the 1925 Mighty Wurlitzer Theatre Pipe Organ was installed in the Empire Theatre of the Art & Home Center.

 Postcard showing the New York State Exposition's main entrance in the 1940s.

-Between 1962 and 1966, the fair was officially known as New York State Exposition before being named the New York State Fair in 1967.
+Between 1962 and 1966, the fair was officially known as New York State Exposition, before being named the New York State Fair in 1967.

 The fair expanded to 10 days in 1978, and the buildings at the fairgrounds began to be rented during the off-season.
 The fair expanded to 12 days in 1990.
 During the 1980s and 1990s, fair officials responded to criticism of slim minority presence by adding gospel festivals and a Pan-African village display.
 Sign language interpreters were also added, and the grounds were made accessible to people with disabilities.